 adjusted annually by the Rent Guidelines Board.
 Additional increases

-for such things as Major Capital Improvements or
+for such things as major

 owner hardship may be permitted by the New